 Here at Serenity Light, we make use of service dogs as part of our comprehensive approach to treating addiction.
 Service dogs can offer a wide variety of benefits to patients who are healing from their addictions.
 Thus, animal assisted therapy is one of the most effective and popular forms of therapy we offer.

-Animals accept us as we are—unconditionally and without judgment.
-Service dogs can offer individuals in recovery a sense of acceptance when it is most needed, at a time when these individuals are still preparing to assimilate back into their families, work, school, and society as a whole.
+Animals accept us as we are.
+Their acceptance is unconditional and without judgment.
+Therefore, service dogs offer individuals in recovery a sense of acceptance when it is most needed.
+Because clients find themselves at a time in their life still preparing to assimilate back into their families, work, school, and society as a whole.
 A companion, a friend during this transition, can all the difference.

 - Lower blood pressure

 But there are also significant psychological results from animal assisted therapy such as: